 Couples in Medicine

-The Couples In Medicine group is designed to build community and support for spouses and significant others that have a loved one who is a resident or fellow trainee at EVMS.
-The group is co-facilitated by a spouse of a resident and fellow.
+The Couples in Medicine group is designed to build community and support for spouses and significant others that have a loved one who is a resident or fellow trainee at EVMS.
+The group is co-facilitated by a spouse of a resident or fellow.
 They work on pulling together the activities and social events for this group annually.
-The current Faculty Sponsor for the group is Anke Hacker, MD (firstname.lastname@example.org).
+The current faculty sponsor for the group is Dr. Anke Hacker.

-Final Rounds which is a monthly gathering (first Thursday of the month) for residents and fellows to explore challenges related to loss of patients and other difficult challenges facing residents and fellows.
-Final Rounds is facilitated by Dr. Marissa Castillo, Department of Internal Medicine, Sue Faulkner Scribner Professor of Geriatrics, and Section Head for Palliative Care; and Ms. Susan Thompson, LCSW with Palliative Medicine.
+Final Rounds is a monthly gathering (first Thursday of the month) for residents and fellows to explore challenges related to loss of patients and other difficult challenges.
 All residents and fellows are invited to attend.
-If you have questions about the meeting, please contact Dr. Castillo at (email@example.com).
+If you have questions about this group, please contact Dr. Marissa Galicia-Castillo.

-This group will consist of residents and fellows from multiple EVMS programs that meet periodically throughout the yeat.
-The focus of the group will be developing coping skills related to acculturation stress as an international medical graduate training in the United States.
+This group focuses on helping residents and fellows develop coping skills related to acculturation stress as international medical graduates training in the United States.
+The group meets periodically throughout the year.
 Each group session will have a topic focus for discussion with members sharing experiences and resources with group members.
-To sign up for this group, contact Dr. Caroline Bertolet, Coordinator, GME Wellness and Leadership Coaching Program (firstname.lastname@example.org).
+To sign up for this group, contact Dr. Caroline Bertolet.